Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

 - Ensure that you have selected the correct subscription you want to deploy HCIBox to by using the *`az account list --query "[?isDefault]"`* command.
 If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

-- HCIBox must be deployed to one of the following regions. **Deploying HCIBox outside of these regions may result in unexpected results or deployment errors.**

-  - East US
-  - North Europe

 - **HCIBox requires 32 ESv5-series vCPUs** when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy HCIBox.
 You can use the below Az CLI command to check your vCPU utilization.

   ```shell